reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-11-v2.md

    ![](./media/iot2.png)

-1. Copy the **primary connection string** and paste it in a notepad.
+1. Copy the **primary connection string** and paste it into a notepad.

    ![](./media/iot3.png)